babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 2. A passphrase to encrypt your key
 3. HD path (optional - press Enter to use default)

-> ⚠️ **Note**: The HD path is optional.
+> The HD path is optional.
 If you used the default path when creating your key, you can skip this by pressing Enter.

 #### Using your `.asc` file